nilbot/datasciencecoursera/Toolbox.md

   6.4 If the equations are known but the parameters are not, they may be inferred with data analysis

 These are ordered in ascending difficulty.

+### Data

+qualitative measurements like country of origin, sex quantitative measurements like height weight, blood pressure

+often the data will litmit or enable the question, hence question is more important than data.

+### Big Data

+they are so big they can't be analyzed on a local laptop computer. what the computer technology advancedment suggest is that over time there will be more powerful machine and our current reception of "big" data will become small.

+### Experimental Design

+Study design is important, analysis plan is important.

+Have a plan for data and code sharing. github.com & figshare.com (for large data) See [leek group data sharing plan]().

+Formulate the question in advance.

+Variability small --> sure

+Confounding pitfall.
+>example shoe size -> literacy, age is a confounder of shoe size and literacy.
+example: chocolate consumtion <-> nobel prize per capita

+you have to proof that they are not correlated

+ - solution for confounding : randomize  or  fix variable

+ - *prediction vs inference*

+ - *data dredging*

+Summary
+- Good experiments
+  - Have replication
+  - Measure variability
+  - Generailize to the problem you care about
+  - Are transparent
+- Prediction is not inference
+  - Both can be important
+- Beware data dredging